rollacaster/elcontext/README.md

 ```

-## Usage
+# Usage

 Use `M-x elcontext` for on overview of all contexts.
 Within this overview several hydras will guide through the API, press `?` to open the help hydra.

-A contexts can consists of a
+Contexts can consist of a

 -   name,
 -   location (only for macOS),